Maryland Route 21

 Maryland Route 21 (MD 21) is a state highway in the U.S. state of Maryland.
 Known as Tolchester Beach Road, the highway runs 2.42 mi from MD 445 near Tolchester Beach east to MD 20 near Fairlee in western Kent County.
 MD 21 was constructed in the mid-1920s to provide a modern road connection to Tolchester Beach, then a major beach resort on the Chesapeake Bay.
 The highway's western terminus was rolled back to MD 445 in the early 1990s.

 Route description

-MD 21 begins at Tolchester Beach Road's intersection with the northern end of MD 445 (Tolchester Road), the north leg of the intersection is county-maintained Bay Shore Road, and Tolchester Beach Road continues west as a county road to the eponymous beach community and its marina.
+MD 21 begins at Tolchester Beach Road's intersection with the northern end of MD 445 (Tolchester Road), the north leg of the intersection is county-maintained Bay Shore Road, and Tolchester Beach Road continues west as a county road to the eponymous beach community and its marina on the Chesapeake Bay.
 MD 21 heads southeast as a two-lane undivided road, passing through woodland before running through farmland.
 The highway reaches its eastern terminus at MD 20 (Rock Hall Road) at McClean's Corner south of Fairlee.
 The road continues southeast as county-maintained Sandy Bottom Road toward St. Paul's Church.